murkl/d2launcher/docs/README.md

 You only need to share your webserver URL and set as `tweaks_url` in settings.
 Remember to update the tweaks database to create new local `~/.d2launcher/d2lanauncher.tweaks` from `tweaks_url`.

+**Note:** Feel free to open a PR and merge your tweaks into d2launcher as a PR.

 ### Example Tweak Database Syntax

 Separated by the two header lines `###!> name: ...` and `###!> version ...` (please keep this order), all tweak scripts are saved in one file.